monikatomanek/BoxBreathing/README.md

 # BoxBreathing

-A minimal desktop breathing strip to help regulate your breath and calm your nervous system.

-This WPF application shows a glowing bar at the bottom of your screen that follows a 4-phase breathing pattern:

-- Inhale (3s)
-- Pause (3s)
-- Exhale (3s)
-- Pause (3s)

-The strip changes opacity and color as it guides you through the rhythm.
-It's subtle, non-distracting, and designed to be a passive visual cue for breathing awareness.

----
+A simple web app that guides you through the box breathing technique—inhale, hold, exhale, hold—all in a calm little loop.

+## Design Philosophy

+BoxBreathing is intentionally minimal.
+Instead of a loud UI or distracting graphics, it displays a soft, glowing strip positioned just behind your taskbar.
+The strip pulses gently to guide your breathing rhythm—inhale, hold, exhale, hold—without pulling focus from your screen.
+It’s designed to be ambient, almost invisible.
+The goal is to let you choose when to tune in and sync with it, encouraging awareness and nervous system regulation without demanding your attention.
+Sometimes doing less *is* the feature.

-## 🔧 Features
+## Features

-- Always-on-top glowing strip anchored to the bottom of the screen
-- Breathing cycle: 3s inhale, 3s pause, 3s exhale, 3s pause
-- Setup window with Start/Stop control
-- Runs silently and without interruptions
+- 3s breathing intervals (customizable in the future)
-- No notifications, no sound — just visual cues
+- Calming visual animations

----
+- Timer-controlled breathing loop
+- Minimalist UI so you don’t get distracted by your own stress

-## 🛠 How to Run
+## How to Run

 1. Open the solution in Visual Studio
 2. Build and run the project
 3. The setup window will appear with Start/Stop buttons
 4. Click "Start" to begin the breathing animation

----

 ## Notes